paul-g/dotfiles/readme.md

 The installation script:

 1. Creates appropriate simlinks (e.g. `~/.emacs.el -> <path/to/checkout/emacs/emacs.el`)
-2. Installs a bunch of useful packages (if these are not already present)
+2. Installs a bunch of useful packages (when not present)